g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.5.3 =
+* fixed bug not allowing redirection to work
+* fixed bug that was including failed files in email notifications on certain occasions
+* default value for uploadrole changed to "all"

 = 2.5.2 =
 * fixed important bug in free version not correctly showing message after failed upload